 Have nuns?
 Then you need a monastery building.

 “We are now in a position where we can look forward to our next immediate task; the business of building the first cloister in East Tennessee and spreading Father Gerald’s charism of prayer and sacrifice for priests, especially in Eucharistic Adoration, far and wide.” summarizes our Mother Prioress, Rev. Mother Marietta.
-With the recent promulgation of Vultum Dei Quaerare, on updated guidelines for the lives of enclosed nuns in the Church, and our eager anticipation of further details and norms from the Holy See, we are looking forward to incorporating the directives and constructing a monastery where we can all pray, live, and work under one roof again.
+With the promulgation of Vultum Dei Quaerare and Cor Orans, updated guidelines for the lives of enclosed nuns in the Church, we are looking forward to incorporating the directives and constructing a monastery where we can all pray, live, and work under one roof again.